onigoetz/Comics-Reader/README.md

 ## Credits and technologies

-- The web interface is made with the very nice [Ratchet components](http://goratchet.com/).
+- The web interface is made with [React](https://facebook.github.io/react/).
-- The photo viewer is made by [Kik interactive](https://github.com/kikinteractive/photo-viewer) and was slightly adapted to not depend on their App.js framework.
+- The photo viewer is made with [PhotoSwipe](http://photoswipe.com/).
-- [Slim framework](http://www.slimframework.com/) powers the server side.
+- [Slim framework 3](http://www.slimframework.com/) powers the server side.
 - [Imagecache](https://github.com/onigoetz/imagecache) generates the thumbnails.